 The following day, Nook will make an announcement stating that the new building has been built.
 Run to the location where the Resident Services tent has been.
 You'll find a shiny new building in it's place.
 Walk inside and you'll see Tom Nook as well as Isabelle working behind the counter.

 Upon talking with Tom, you'll be able to place additional bridges, create inclines to reach cliffs easier, and even move most buildings to new locations.
-However, its still going to cost you Bells or resources in order to make these things happen.
+However, you can only place on bridge or incline per day and its still going to cost you thousands of Bells to make them appear.

 If you build it, they will come

 Now you know how to upgrade resident services from a tent to a building.
 This allows you to unlock construction, bring Isabelle to the island, and make additional changes to the island layout.
+Having bridges and inclines makes it a lot easier to get around your island and reach all of the resources your island has to offer.
 Good luck crafting the perfect getaway.
 It's going to take a pocket full of dreams, a fist full of Bells, and a phone filled with Nook Miles.

 We may earn a commission for purchases using our links.
 Learn more.